qwatthez/TracksMining/Instructions.md

 # STEP 1 : DOWNLOAD TracksMining.zip

 Once uncompressed, this folder contains 4 subfolders:
-"data" : This folder host data essential to TracksMining "output" : This is the folder where outputs will be recorded "scripts" : This folder host the scripts of the application "settings" : This folder host the settings (provided as an less-convenient alternative to the user interface)
+- "data" : This folder host data essential to TracksMining
+- "output" : This is the folder where outputs will be recorded
+- "scripts" : This folder host the scripts of the application
+- "settings" : This folder host the settings (provided as an less-convenient alternative to the user interface)

 At startup, the "output" folder is empty.

 The "data" folder contains 4 subfolders:
-"interaction" : The interaction files (.geojson) must be stored in here "positions" : GPS files (.csv or .txt) must be stored in here.
+- "interaction" : The interaction files (.geojson) must be stored in here.
+It contains a example GPS dataset.
+- "positions" : GPS files (.csv or .txt) must be stored in here.
+It contains a example interaction file, related to example dataset.
-"templates": Contains the templates for the interactive map "templates_html": Contains the templates for the interface.
+- "templates": Contains the templates for the interactive map
+- "templates_html": Contains the templates for the interface.
 Is is recommanded not to modify them.

 The "scripts" folder contains 3 files:
 - TracksMining.py : Is a Python file holding the controller and all classes.